Find the Answers You’re Looking For

 Since our roots are as a woodworking shop, most of our tables are made of wood.
 (We also use lots of other materials – see the other FAQs for more information.)
 Wood comes in three types: solids, veneers, and engineered panels.
 All of these come from a tree.
 After felling, logs are processed into chunks of solid lumber, or sliced into thin sheets of veneer.
 Some parts of the log are unsuitable for either lumber or veneers – these are made into engineered boards, which we use for the internal structure of the table.
 Each type of wood is best used for a particular task:

 - Solid wood: We use solids in places where we need to cut a complex shape, carve a molding, and wherever a piece is likely to be banged during its ordinary use.
-For conference tables, that means the edge of the table and parts of the base.
+For conference room tables, that means the edge of the table and parts of the base.

 Unfortunately, solid wood has some inconvenient properties.
 It will change dimension whenever the weather changes: humid weather makes it get bigger and dry weather makes it shrink.
 This can cause warping and cracking, and limits the size of panel that can be made entirely out of solid lumber.
 Solid wood also has variable appearances and structures.
 Each tree’s grain responds to its local environment, so there are wide variations in appearance and strength in any pile of lumber.
 And there are always knots.
 Lots and lots of knots.